-Let's take the final skill statistics from Todd Hamilton, Ernie Els and Phil Mickelson from the latest 2004 Open Championship held on the Old Course at Troon.
+Let's take the final skill statistics from Padraig Harrington, Sergio Garcia, Andres Romero, Ernie Els and Richard Green from the latest 2007 Open Championship held at Carnoustie.
 This gives us a little more insight into the requirements for this test:

-There are a number of identifiable trends from the past few winners that are worth considering this week:
+There are a number of identifiable trends from the past few Open Championship winners that are worth considering this week:

-Recent Wins: In terms of recent winning form, 10 Champions from the last 16 renewals (63%) had won a tournament in the same season prior to triumphing at The Open.
-Tiger Woods (00, 05, 06), Ernie Els (02), Todd Hamilton (04), Padraig Harrington (07), Louis Oosthuizen (10), Darren Clarke (11), Phil Mickelson (13) and Rory McIlroy (14) had all won in the season prior to lifting the Claret Jug.
+Recent Wins: In terms of recent winning form, 12 Open Champions from the last 18 renewals (67%) had won a tournament in the same season prior to triumphing at The Open.
+Tiger Woods (00, 05, 06), Ernie Els (02), Todd Hamilton (04), Padraig Harrington (07), Louis Oosthuizen (10), Darren Clarke (11), Phil Mickelson (13), Rory McIlroy (14), Henrik Stenson (16) and Jordan Spieth had all won in the same season prior to lifting the Claret Jug.

-Open Record: Positive previous Open Championship performances have also been a factor when you look through the history of the most recent winners of golf's oldest Major.
-10 of the last 11 Open Champions had all previously secured at least a top-10 in this event in their careers - the exception to that rule being Louis Oosthuizen's win at St Andrews in 2010.
+Open Championship Record: Positive previous Open Championship performances have also been a factor when you look through the history of the most recent winners of golf's oldest Major.
+12 of the last 13 Open Champions had all previously secured at least a top-10 in this event in their careers - the exception to that rule being Louis Oosthuizen's win at St Andrews in 2010.

-Scottish Open Attendance: Prior to last year, the previous 5 winners of the Open Championship all played the week before at the Scottish Open.
-Fortunes varied considerably with Oosthuizen missing the cut in 2010; Clarke finished 66th in 2011; Els finished 52nd in 2012; Mickelson won in 2013 and McIlroy finished 14th in 2014 before lifting the Claret Jug the week after.
+Scottish Open Attendance: Jordan Spieth's win last year at Birkdale blew a few theories about having to be game-sharp out of the water as he'd not teed it up competitively since winning the Travelers Championship 4 weeks before.
+Prior to that, with the exception of Zach Johnson who was playing in the United States, 6 of the previous 7 winners of the Open Championship all played the week before at the Scottish Open.
+Fortunes varied considerably with Oosthuizen missing the cut in 2010; Clarke finished 66th in 2011; Els finished 52nd in 2012; Mickelson won in 2013; McIlroy finished 14th in 2014 and Stenson finished 13th before lifting the Claret Jug in 2016.

 My selections are as follows: